 My husband is sensitive to smells and will know before I do when our house smells like dogs.
 He also doesn’t like to perfume the air with air fresheners.
 He was sold on the refrigerator deodorizer after placing it in our refrigerator.
-The next day when he opened the refrigerator up, it smelled like nothing but good clean air.
+The next day when he opened the fridge up, it smelled like nothing but good clean air.
 This gave him the idea of placing the deodorizer in our newly painted pantry.
-The next day the paint odor was completely gone, so he put the deodorizer underneath the sink to keep the compost pail.
+The next day the paint odor was gone entirely, so he put the deodorizer underneath the sink to keep the compost pail.
 It took a day and a half, but upon opening the cabinet, the smell of compost had been eliminated and replaced with no odor at all.
 I can only imagine where he will put it next.

 According to the NonScents website, the Fridge Deodorizer stays effective up to six times longer than baking soda and doesn’t require recharging like charcoal systems.
 And unlike baking soda, if it happens to fall over, it won’t make a mess because the deodorizer is self-contained and sealed.

-Acme Canine gives NonScents 5 paws for being a product that works great and made by a company that stands behind their products and will go above and beyond to ensure you get successful odor eliminating results.
+Acme Canine gives NonScents 5 paws for being a product that works great and is made by a company that stands behind their products and will go above and beyond to ensure you get successful odor-eliminating results.
 We have added it to our Acme Approved Products.

 You can try it for free by clicking on this link: https://nonscents.com/pages/try-it-free.

 Have a product you’d like us to test?
-Please send us the product’s name and where the product can obtain it, and your favorite dog blogger will do the rest.
+Please send us the product’s name and where we can obtain it, and your favorite dog blogger will do the rest.